nekonyuu/maven-scala-akka-template/README.md

 ## Run

-Go in org.esgi.project, then right-click on Main & run it.
+Open Main.scala, then right-click on Main & run it.